ml720/mdl/final-exam-solution/src/main/java/edu/nyu/cs/finale/Readme.md

 **_overloaded_** package for Short Answers 3 in Sample 2

-**_primeAndObject_** package demos function can change array's elements when array is passed in as parameter.
-Related to Question 21 - 22 in Sample 1.
+**_parameterPassing_** package demos how parameters passing through function Related to Question 21 - 22 in Sample 1.

 **_saxophone_** package for Short Answers 2 in Sample 2